+- Name of the organization/landowner, personal/corporate tax number, address, name of the legal representative of the sellers and buyers.

+- Name(s) of the certified project(s).

+- Size of protected area linked to project(s).

+- Ecorregion of certified project(s).

-- Name of the organization/landowner, personal/corporate tax number, address, name of the legal representative of the sellers and buyers; - Number of credits negotiated; - Expiration date of LIFE Credits (30 years from the date of issuance of the LIFE Biodiversity Credits Certificate); - Traceability LIFE code;
+- Number of credits negotiated.

+- Expiration date of LIFE Credits (30 years from the date of issuance of the LIFE Biodiversity Credits Certificate).

+- Traceability LIFE code.